lirmm/waves-core/docs/dev_doc/waves_dev_doc.rst

 Overriding WAVES templates
 ==========================

-Well, as WAVES-core complies to Django reusable app standard, it's pretty straigthforward to extends WAVES base templates following Django documentation
-Each submission configuration results in a dedicated form and a dedicated REST API entry.
+Well, as WAVES-core complies to Django reusable app standard, it's pretty straigthforward to extend WAVES-core base templates following Django documentation, each submission configuration results in a dedicated form and a dedicated REST API entry.
 Thanks to Django framework, rendering forms inside other pages is made easy with standard templatetags dedicated to WAVES-core generated forms.

 Related urls